 How to Use Aromatherapy to Ease Withdrawal Symptoms

 A lot of people who are tied to traditional medicine are prone to writing off alternatives.
-But, there is support for the use of aromatherapy in general and for its use in treating addiction detox, specifically.
+But there is support for the use of aromatherapy in general and for its use in treating addiction with detox, specifically.
 It can be an important component in addiction recovery.

 Call Detox.com to find detox centers that incorporate aromatherapy!

-Your limbic system is part of your brain’s reward center, as well as where memories are created and stored.
+Your limbic system is part of your brain’s reward center, and it’s where memories are created and stored.
 It is what makes using drugs become an obsession.
 The drugs make the limbic system send out euphoric chemicals and the brain starts zinging with pleasure.
-This makes the brain make a memory of the source of the pleasure and, over time, the brain begins demanding access to pleasure chronically.
+When this happens, your brain makes a memory of the source of the pleasure and, over time, the brain begins demanding access to that pleasure repeatedly.

 Detox causes a lot of withdrawal symptoms.
 Some of the most common include: